How To Handle Right Click In React

 }

 In addition to logging a message or passing data, you can also perform other actions when the user right-clicks on an element.
-For example, you could open a context menu, show a tooltip or display a modal window.
+For example, you could open a custom context menu, show a tooltip or display a modal window.

 Conclusion